Lunar Gardening: How Real Witches Plant with the Moon

 Do different cultures follow different moon rules?

 Yes.
-Slavic traditions favored waning moons for protection herbs.
-Mediterranean witches planted dream herbs during the waxing crescent.
-Some African and Middle Eastern traditions watched star–moon relationships instead of phases.
+Slavic traditions favored waning moons for protection herbs; Mediterranean witches planted dream herbs in waxing crescent; some African and Middle Eastern traditions used star–moon relationships.

 Does the moon really affect plant water?